Skip to main content

 Compiler and runtime

-Use the compiler and runtime section to understand the Rust frontend, the self-host mirror, the runtime, and the GC benchmark surface.
+Use the compiler and runtime section to understand the Rust frontend, the workspace layout, the Inferred Ownership memory model, and the remaining runtime services.

 Contributor rules

-Use the contributor section when making syntax, tooling, docs, self-host, release, or policy changes.
+Use the contributor section when making syntax, tooling, docs, release, policy, or future self-host rewrite changes.

 Current readiness